OptimiDEV/OptimiDev/README.md

-# 👋 Hi there, I'm OptimiDev (Alex) — he/him
+# 👋 Hi there, I'm OptimiDev

-I'm an 18-year-old developer with a passion for building innovative solutions and crafting seamless user experiences.
+I'm a developer with a passion for building innovative solutions and crafting seamless user experiences.
 Whether it's modern web interfaces, smart backend systems, or creative projects in the open-source world — I love turning ideas into reality through code.

 ---